The Sanru Project

 Japan Gold’s Sanru Project covers a total of five known mine workings that are inferred to be fault-controlled with potential to host similar mineralisation as exploited in the Sanru Mine.

 The Company has completed a compilation of published exploration data and historical mining data for the Sanru Project.
 No field work has yet been undertaken on the Sanru Project by Japan Gold.
 Historical exploration and mining data have been sourced from many entities including the MMAJ and Japanese universities, along with published technical papers by Japanese nationals and/or foreigners.
 Where appropriate, Japanese text documents were translated by a sworn translator.
+To advance the Project, the Company plans to commence regional multi-element stream sediment and BLEG (Bulk Leach Extractable Gold) geochemical surveys, geological mapping and rock-chip sampling, ground follow-up of anomalies and an investigation of other recorded historic workings.

 The Sanru Project extends approximately 13 km northeast along trend from the Sanru mine, one of the largest production sites of gold in the region.
 The project area has received little modern exploration with MMAJ stream sediment and soil sampling the only major work carried out to date.
 Five historic mine workings are located within the tenement, including three clustered in the central part of the licence that are aligned east-west.
 The easternmost of these, the Mosanru mine workings, are described as characterized by an east-west trending vein.
 This zone may represent a flexure of a mineralized fault then it may be of a favorable orientation for dilation and potential bonanza grades, as present at the Sanru mine.